 Investing in the council services our residents value and rely on will help councils tackle some of the big challenges such as those associated with housing, children’s services, adult social care and skills.
 A high profile panel bringing together local leaders, national politicians and stakeholders to discuss the importance of the Spending Review in delivering new funding for councils.

-Speakers: Cllr Nick Forbes, Leader of the LGA Labour Group; Cllr Lib Peck, Deputy Chair of the LGA Labour Group (Chair); Rt Hon John McDonnell MP, Shadow Chancellor (invited); Emily Andrews, Associate Director, Institute for Government; John Harris, Guardian columnist (invited)
+Speakers: Cllr Nick Forbes, Leader of the LGA Labour Group; Cllr Lib Peck, Deputy Chair of the LGA Labour Group (Chair); Shabana Mahmood MP, Member of the Public Accounts Committee; Emily Andrews, Associate Director, Institute for Government; John Harris, Guardian columnist (invited).

 Investing in our future: why the Spending Review must provide for communities